fraser73/ESP8266-tenner-sensor/README.md

 Super-power save for modules where the reset line is broken out Ability to switch a number of Neopixel RGB LEDs under control of MQTT message (format message as: "RRR GGG BBB ttt" (no "s) where R G and B are 000-255 with leading zeros and ttt is ms between each LED's update)
-Ability to read pulses from a gas meter and report as MQTT
+Ability to read pulses from a gas meter and report as MQTT Reboots microcontroller once a day in case of memory leaks

 To Do:
 "mqtt log" flag and code up logging to mqtt for off-serial hook up See if a DSB1820 can be run from parasite power using the internal pullup IO lines.
-Basic API to allow different neo-pixel effects (strobe, rainbow, whoosh, etc)
+Basic API to allow different neo-pixel effects (strobe, rainbow, whoosh, etc) When configured to be powered on permanently detect MQTT broker disconnect and attempt to reconnect

 Gotchas: